Weighted Projective Lines and Rational Surface Singularities: The -Wahl Veronese

 \subsection{Special CM $S^{\os}$-Modules and the Reconstruction Algebra}

-The benefit of our Veronese construction of $R_{\bp,\bl}$ is that it also produces the special CM modules, and we now describe these explicitly as $2$-generated ideals.
-We first do this in the notation of $S$, then translate into the co-ordinates $\mathsf{u}_1,\hdots,\mathsf{u}_n,\mathsf{v}$.
+The benefit of our Veronese construction of $R_{\bp,\bl}$ is that it also produces the special CM modules, and we now describe them explicitly as $2$-generated ideals.
+We first do this in the notation of $S$, then translate into the coordinates $\mathsf{u}_1,\hdots,\mathsf{u}_n,\mathsf{v}$.

-\begin{prop} The following are, up to degree shift, precisely the $\bZ$-graded special CM $S^{\os}$-modules.
+\begin{prop} The following are, up to degree shift, precisely the indecomposable non-free objects in $\SCM^{\bZ}\!S^{\os}$.
 Moreover, they have the following generators and degrees: